-Suggested = the Regional Settings has to change for showing the correct labels should handle the AltGr keystroke is set, and the setting for whether or not the Lowercase display is allowed on the keyboard panel is set for some layouts.
+There are several settings that take affect when the keyboard is selected through OnScreen Setup.
+The appropriate character set is automatically selected, the status of whether or not the software should handle the AltGr keystroke is set, and the setting for whether or not the Lowercase display is allowed on the keyboard panel is set for some layouts.
 Because of display issues, these settings have been pre-set for various layouts.
 Refer to Advanced User notes and the setting for KeyboardUpdate (in initialization file description), and see manual setting below for additional details on the actual implementation.